Fware0037/lightmoon/Features.md

 # 🌙 Lightmoon - Features

-Minimal, sleek, and efficient external cheat for CS2.
+Minimal, sleek, and efficient external modification for CS2.
 Packed with essential functionality for legit and smooth gameplay.

 ---